 The Scandikitchen recipe: Love Cake for Valentine's Day

-The Scandikitchen Recipes: spoil your beloved and bake this delicious chocolatey love cake from Scandi chef Bronte Aurell's latest cookbook
+Spoil your beloved and bake this delicious chocolatey love cake from Scandi chef Bronte Aurell's cookbook

 ‘KARLEKSMUMS’ LOVE CAKE

 This cake has many, many names across Scandinavia.
 I call it Love Cake (from the Swedish ‘kärlek’ meaning ‘love’ and ‘mums’ meaning ‘something delicious’).
 I changed the traditional chocolate sponge at the café to a darker chocolate cake as I feel it goes better with the mocha icing.

 FOR THE CAKE, SERVES 8–10:

 3 ½ tablespoons cacao or cocoa powder